This is Part 2. If you haven’t read 72-Hour Emergency Kits For Beginners – Part 1, go read that now and then come back to Part 2.

 - Plastic utensils to cook and eat with

 - Camping Stove (affiliate link) – This is the one we got.
 Very reasonably priced and easy to use.
 However, I was not able to order the butane (fuel canisters) on Amazon because they wouldn’t deliver it to my address.
 So we just got our fuel at a physical store.
 Note: you should not use a butane stove indoors.
 The fumes can cause carbon monoxide poisoning.
 Always use

 - Fuel for camping stove (the type of fuel will depend on the type of stove)

-- THESE are AWESOME because you can use them inside.
-You can purchase a foldable stove for $10, and then use canned heat with the foldable stove.
+- THESE little cans of fuel are AWESOME (affiliate links) because you can use them inside (here is another brand, so you can compare prices on Amazon).
+You can purchase a foldable stove (affiliate link) for $10, and then use canned heat with the foldable stove.
 If you are only going to get one type of stove, I would suggest this.
 The downside is, it isn’t as powerful as a butane stove is, so canned heat isn’t ideal to actually COOK foods.
 But most emergency foods will just need to be heated up (like a can of soup) or require boiling water (which this will do).
 So for a 72-hour kit, these are perfect.